-Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page B2B Versus B2C Fulfillment Services
+Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page B2B & B2C Fulfillment Services – The Differences Explained

 The world of B2B (Business to Business) and B2C (Business to Consumer) fulfillment may baffle you if you’re new to these industries.
 You’ve probably seen these abbreviations before and didn’t really know how to differentiate them from another.
 In the world of fulfillment, there’s vast differences in general operations, regulations, and even philosophy.

 As part of any B2B versus B2C fulfillment discussion, you can go into considerable detail about how they differ.
 It’s a good practice to understand the differences so you can determine which aspect to business to focus on when locating a fulfillment center.

 Locating a fulfillment center takes a lot of vetting, and understanding what B2B and B2C centers do can help you make better business decisions.
 We can help you with that here at Intelligent Connections Corp.

 But let’s look at some of the definitions in what truly divides the B2B and B2C worlds.
 You’ll understand that B2B works on a very different emotional track, along with stricter rules.
 At the same time, you’ll realize B2C does a better job at providing special shipping features to customers.

 The B2B industry caters strictly to shipping items to other businesses, and that usually means shipping in bulk supply.
 That’s because businesses usually buy products in advance so they don’t have to buy items on a daily basis.
 This means supplying products to another company for resale purposes, including to many big-box stores.

 Fulfillment centers take care of the above process and usually have central focus on speed of shipping.
 While shipping speed is always important in a B2B fulfillment center, it sometimes means placing efficiency above nurturing supreme customer service.